WEEZOOKARP/qb-signrobbery/README.md

 # qb-signrobbery
- This script allows you to rob any Stop Sign around the map
+ This script allows you to rob any stop sign around the map